 Applying for flexible working should be a straightforward process but there are a number of key areas to consider.
+The RCN publication, Working Flexibly to Support a Health Work-life Balance - A guide for representatives, provides some guidance on types of flexible working including case studies which may help you.
 A successful application needs to be well thought out and submitted in good time.

 Step 1: Check your local policies

 Check if you are eligible for the statutory process and check any local policies Your employer may have their own application form if not, you can download an application letter template from Gov.uk.
 If you are based in Northern Ireland, read more at nidirect.

 Step 2: Start early and prepare carefully

 You need to give your employer time to consider your request, so do not leave it too late.
 The process may take 12-14 weeks.

 - speak to your colleagues about your proposed changes.
 If you have the support of your colleagues it is much easier to put in a strong request, as it is likely your team will need to show some flexibility to accommodate you

 - if there is one, speak to your local RCN representative.
 Your representative may have information on what happened when other staff members have requested shift changes.

 Step 3: Apply